of the Meniscus Being Advised Based on Noises From the Joint?

 of the meniscus sets the stage for inevitable future arthritic changes.
 Many surgeons are short-term thinkers.

 "The patient is better 6 months out" is success as far as they are concerned.

 ---- Of course there are exceptions to this surgeon

 sterotype I am presenting, but you should not assume that a surgeon is looking at your dog's treatment and future in the same

 way you are.

-Meniscal injury may or may not need surgical intervention, but in making that decision it is wisest to be cautious
+Meniscal injury may in some cases need surgical intervention, but in making that decision it is wisest to be cautious